Docs Hierarchy of Priorities: A Proposal

 As a psychologist, I’m quite familiar with Maslow’s hierarchy of needs.
 It’s an extremely popular framework for human motivation.
 The hierarchy, often pictured as a pyramid, states that people look for certain things following a certain order: First shelter, then food, then company, etc. As with most psychological theories, Maslow’s is almost certainly false; nonetheless, it provides a very intuitive way of thinking about priorities.

-A few days ago, I tweeted a simplified version of a Docs’ hiearchy of priorities.
+A few days ago, I tweeted a simplified version of a Docs’ hierarchy of priorities.
 While I am usually wary of technical documentation frameworks, the idea of having a graphical representation of docs priorities, without stating how or who should execute on it, proved too tempting for me to ignore.
 The following diagram represents my view of the whats and whens of technical writing à la Maslow:

 Level 1: Docs are needed and the org knows it